evereux/pycatia/README.rst

 and passing a small public function to it.
 Otherwise, pycatia uses the VB method directly but exposes it within the same python class.

-This has currently only been tested in CATIA V5 R21.

 Requirements
 ------------